fabiolamariapina/100-days-of-code/log.md

 What I focused on today:

 - continued reading Master the Coding Interview and FINALLY added a custom domain to my portfolio app deployed to Heroku

+# Day 37: February 1, 2021
+I finally feel recovered from the burnout I was feeling all of last week.
+Participating in the Pittsburgh Civic Hackathon provided some new inspiration.

+What I focused on today:
+- Portfolio site
+  * added AD Rider to my projects section
+- Learn JavaScript
+  * caniuse.com II, Why ES6?, Learned Babel and Intermediate JavaScript Modules (module.exports, require() function)
+- Master the Coding Interview
+  * Review Hash Tables,